-Policies and procedures are essential tools of governance used by the Risk Management Division.
-They define principles, rules and standards, and the specific processes that must be adhered to in order to effectively manage risk at Nomura.
-The Risk Management Division has established a risk policy framework to promote appropriate standards and consistency for risk policies and procedures and to articulate the principles and procedures conducive to effective risk management.
-All risk management policies and procedures are developed in line with this policy framework and a defined process is followed for any exceptions.
+Policies and procedures are essential tools of governance and define principles, rules and standards, and the specific processes that must be adhered to in order to effectively manage risk at Nomura.
+Risk management operations are run in accordance with these policies and procedures.